hdlx/AltAppSwitcher/README.md

 A config file lets you change key bindings, theme, and disable mouse support.
 App restart is required for the changes to take effect.

 ## Known issues
-- Missing installer or instructions to have AltAppSwitcher launching on system startup.
 - Alt tab popup is behind start menu.

 ## Technology